mcanthony/tonic-data-manager/docs/guides/usage/pattern_usage.md

 to fetch a given set of data objects.

 ```
-// Optional if Bower or DropIn setup are used.
+// Using CommonJS
 var TonicDataManager = require('tonic-data-manager'),
     tonicDataManager = new TonicDataManager();

+// Using DropIn
+var tonicDataManager = new TonicDataManager();
 ```

 Let's register the types of requests we will be making